SolderedElectronics/Inkplate-documentation/source/arduino.rst

 | board definition, otherwise choose the "e-radionica Inkplate ..." board in Arduino IDE.

 | There are 2 GPIO Expanders on the Inkplate board (except for some Inkplates
-| which have 1 because of a shortage ICs in that period), we call them internal
+| which have 1 because of a shortage of ICs in that period), we call them internal
 | and external.
 The internal one is needed for the e-paper to work, and the
 | second is just for more GPIO pins if users want to use them.